-Q2: What documentation should be submitted for recommendations for promotion of non-tenure-track faculty with professorial rank?
+Q2: What documentation should be submitted for recommendations for promotion of professional faculty with professorial rank?

-Q3: Are Departmental Voting Faculties and College RPT Committees to vote on Non-Tenure-Track recommendations?
+Q3: Are Departmental Voting Faculties and College RPT Committees to vote on Professional Track recommendations?

 Q1: What procedures should be followed if a tenure-track faculty member voluntarily withdraws the case during a mandatory RPT review period?

 A1: Voluntary withdrawal during the mandatory review period is tacit acknowledgment of a decision not to reappoint.
 The faculty member is to submit a letter to the department head outlining the candidate’s decision to voluntarily withdraw and desire to not be considered in the review process.
 The letter will be reviewed and signed by the department head and dean and then forwarded to the Provost who will review the request for accuracy regarding appointment dates and recommend formal notification of non-reappointment.

 Q2: What procedures should be followed if a tenure-track faculty member or a tenured faculty member voluntarily withdraws the case during a nonmandatory RPT review period?

 A2: The candidate is to provide to the department head via e-mail or memorandum notice that they have withdrawn their case from further consideration.
 The department head or department head’s designee will then notify the Amy Jinnette of the withdrawal via e-mail (firstname.lastname@example.org) or memorandum, Office of the Executive Vice Chancellor and Provost, Box 7526.
 If the case is still in the department, the department head will stop the review and inform all that need to be informed.
 If the case has gone beyond the department for review, the department head will inform the appropriate administrator (i.e., Provost, Dean).

 Q1.
 May candidates request to view their external letters?